-Cannabis takes months to flower to maturity, with lots of time and money poured into your investment.
-Skipping out on a proper flush could mean ruining your entire crop, flushing money and time down the drain.
-A properly ripened flower opposed to a no among other things.
-The head of the trichome will be a ike night and day and knowing these tricks to ripen and flush your cannabis is essential to good, craft grown product.
+Cannabis takes months to flower to maturity, with countless hours and lots of money poured into your investment.
+Skipping out on a proper ripening phase means ruining your entire crop, flushing money and time down the drain.

 HOW TO KNOW WHEN TO FLUSH

-The Stigma is the pistol part of the cannabis flower that’s main purpose is to collect the pollen from the male plant when released.
-It grows out from the Calyx which is what makes up cannabis flowers as we know them.
-The Calyxes are designed to protect the plants reproductive system, however, in most cannabis growers cases other then breeders, you won’t need to protect any seeds.
+The Stigma is the hair part of the cannabis flower otherwise known as a “pistil”.
+Its main purpose is to collect the pollen from the male plant when released and it grows out from the Calyx which is what makes up cannabis flowers as we know them.
+The Calyxes are designed to protect the plants reproductive system, however, in most cannabis grower’s cases other then breeders, you won’t need to protect any seeds.

-Your Stigma’s or pistols will be white or soft yellow to start and over time they will turn a shade of red depending on strain.
-When your plant(s) pistols reach an overall amount of 50% of the plant(s) coverage it is time to start the flushing phase for 2 – 3 weeks depending on strain.
+Your Stigma’s or pistils will be white or soft yellow to start and over time they will turn a shade of red depending on strain.
+When your plant(s) pistils darken in color (generally red) an overall amount of 60% – 75% of the plant(s) coverage it is time to start the flushing phase for 2 – 3 weeks depending on strain.

 THE FLUSHING PHASE